Fair Debt Collection Practices Act (FDCPA)

 Collection Laws & Debt Collector Regulations

-As a consumer involved with debt collectors, you are protected by the FDCPA and granted a right to fair collections.
+As a consumer dealing with debt collectors, you are safeguarded by the FDCPA, which ensures your right to fair collection practices.

-The FDCPA governs the process of consumer collection by regulating the communication that debt collectors are allowed to have with you and prescribing penalties for any violations of your rights carried out during the debt collection process.
+The Fair Debt Collection Practices Act (FDCPA) regulates consumer debt collection by controlling the communications debt collectors may have with you and establishing penalties for any infringements of your rights during the collection process.

 As skilled attorneys at law, we use the protections afforded to you by this act to stop all harassing calls to your home and place of business.
 This affords you the respect and privacy you deserve.

-Below is a breakdown of what collection agencies CAN’T do.
-Note that you should STRONGLY consider speaking to a consumer rights protection attorney by calling 877-700-5790 if you have experienced any of the following.
+Here is a summary of actions that collection agencies are prohibited from taking.
+It is highly advisable to consult with a consumer rights protection attorney at 877-700-5790 if you have encountered any of the following situations:

-The Fair Debt Collection Practices Act prohibits debt collectors from the following:
+The Fair Debt Collection Practices Act prohibits debt collectors from doing the following:

 Misrepresenting the amount that you owe: the debt collector is prohibited from asking you to pay any extra interest, fees, or expenses that are not allowed by law or stipulated as part of your debt agreement.
 The collector can’t add on any extra fees that your original credit or loan agreement doesn’t allow simply because they feel like it.